Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 ## Objective of the project

-Our principal aim is to layout the framework to start
+Our principal aim is to 1) layout the analytical framework to estimate h2 explained by single nucleotide polymorphisms in underrepresented populations; 2) estimate the h2 corresponding to genome-wide significant loci discovered so far; and 3) provide a landscape of the potential heterogeneity and challenges regarding this estimations in underrepresented populations in light of current European-dominant field.

 ## Methods overview